Azure/Enterprise-Scale-for-AVS/Network Design Guide/avs-networking-basics.md

 Azure VMware Solution private clouds connect to Azure VNets and remote sites over the managed ExpressRoute circuit.
 BGP is used for dynamic route exchange, as shown in the figure below.

 ![figure5](media/figure5.png)
-Figure 5.
-Dynamic routing in Azure VMware Solution.
+*Dynamic routing in Azure VMware Solution.*

-In the standard topology shown in Figure 5:
+In the standard topology shown in the above figure:
 - Routes for all network segments in the Azure VMware Solution private cloud (both management and workload segments) are announced to all ExpressRoute Gateways connected to the private cloud’s managed circuit.
-In the opposite direction, ExpressRoute Gateways announce routes for all the prefixes that comprise the address space of their own VNet and the address space of all directly peered VNets, if peering is configured to [allow gateway transit](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity) (red arrow in Figure 5).
+In the opposite direction, ExpressRoute Gateways announce routes for all the prefixes that comprise the address space of their own VNet and the address space of all directly peered VNets, if peering is configured to [allow gateway transit](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity) (red arrow in the figure).
 - Routes for all network segments in the Azure VMware Solution private cloud (both management and workload segments) are announced to all ExpressRoute circuits connected to the private cloud’s managed circuit via Global Reach.
-In the opposite direction, all routes announced from the on-premises site over the customer-managed ExpressRoute circuit are propagated to the Azure VMware Solution private cloud (yellow arrow in Figure 5).
+In the opposite direction, all routes announced from the on-premises site over the customer-managed ExpressRoute circuit are propagated to the Azure VMware Solution private cloud (yellow arrow in the figure).
 - All routes announced from the on-premises site over the customer-managed ExpressRoute circuit are learned by all ExpressRoute Gateways connected to the circuit and injected the route table of the Gateway’s VNet (as well as the route table of all directly peered VNets, if peering is configured to [allow gateway transit](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity)).
-In the opposite direction, ExpressRoute Gateways announce routes for all the prefixes that comprise the address space of their own VNet (as well as the address space of all directly peered VNets, if peering is configured to [allow gateway transit](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity)) (green arrow in Figure 5.
+In the opposite direction, ExpressRoute Gateways announce routes for all the prefixes that comprise the address space of their own VNet (as well as the address space of all directly peered VNets, if peering is configured to [allow gateway transit](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity)) (green arrow in the figure.
 This is standard ExpressRoute behavior, not related to Azure VMware Solution).

 > **Note** <br>
 > It should be noted that ExpressRoute Gateways do not propagate routes across circuit connections.
-In Figure 5, the ExpressRoute Gateway does not propagate routes learned in the “red” BGP session to the “green” BGP peer, and vice versa.
+In the above figure, the ExpressRoute Gateway does not propagate routes learned in the “red” BGP session to the “green” BGP peer, and vice versa.
 This is the reason why Global Reach is required to enable connectivity between the Azure VMware Solution private cloud and the on-premises site.

 ## Outbound data transfer charges
 The managed ExpressRoute circuit associated to an Azure VMware Solution private cloud is instantiated in a Microsoft-owned subscription.
 Azure VMware Solution customers' subscriptions are not billed for any costs (monthly fees and data transfer fees) associated to the managed circuit.
 More specifically, customers' subscriptions are not billed for: